When Does a Mixture of Products Contain a Product of Mixtures?: Mixtures of products and products of mixtures

-where $W \in \R^{m\times n}$ is a matrix of interaction weights between hidden and visible units (with state vectors $h$ and $x$, respectively), $B \in \R^n$ is a vector of bias weights of the visible units, $C \in \R^m$ is a vector of bias weights of the hidden units, and $Z(W,B,C)=\sum_{x\in\{0,1\}^n}\sum_{h\in\{0,1\}^m}\exp(h^\top W x + B^\top x + C^\top h)$ is a normalization function. \end{definition} The RBM model is a {\em product of experts}~\cite{Hinton99productsof}; each hidden unit corresponds to an expert which is a mixture of two product distributions, see~\cite{Cueto2010}.
-Each distribution $p\in\RBM_{n,m}$ is also a restricted mixture of $2^m$ conditional distributions which are product distributions, namely
+where $W \in \R^{m\times n}$ is a matrix of interaction weights between hidden and visible units (with state vectors $h$ and $x$, respectively), $B \in \R^n$ is a vector of biases of the visible units, $C \in \R^m$ is a vector of biases of the hidden units, and $Z(W,B,C)=\sum_{x\in\{0,1\}^n}\sum_{h\in\{0,1\}^m}\exp(h^\top W x + B^\top x + C^\top h)$ is a normalization function. \end{definition} An RBM is a {\em product of experts}~\cite{Hinton99productsof}; each hidden unit corresponds to an expert which is a mixture of two product distributions~\cite{Cueto2010}.
+For completeness we provide a proof of this statement: \begin{proposition} Each RBM distribution of the form~\eqref{eq:rbmdef} is a renormalized entry-wise product of positive mixtures of pairs of positive product distributions, and vice versa. \end{proposition} \begin{proof} Each distribution $p$ of the form~\eqref{eq:rbmdef} can be written as a renormalized entry-wise product